 The use of voice recognition software to dictate reports is becoming much more common.
 During the dictation process, students must remain quiet.
 Errors in the dictation can easily occur because of background noise.

-Prepare For The Next Day's Assignment
+Prepare for the Next Day's Assignment in your

 In most radiology rotations, medical students spend several days in one section of the department before rotating through another section.
 In this manner, a student may be exposed to chest imaging, musculoskeletal imaging, body CT/MR, ultrasound, neuroradiology, nuclear medicine, breast imaging, and interventional radiology.
 To prepare for each section, advance reading is recommended.
 Below are some online tutorials which students have found useful.